NixOS/rfcs/rfcs/0017-intensional-store.md

 - after waiting long enough to prevent collisions (for example 10 seconds), it reads `.gc/will_gc` and verifies it contains the unique number it wrote
 - then it clears out `.gc` except for the files `.gc/will_gc` and adds the file `.gc/running_gc` containing the current timestamp
 - each host's store daemon monitors `.gc/running_gc` at some interval, for example 1 minute
-- while this file exists, the daemon must record its required `$cas` entries, by creating a 0-length file, named `.gc/$cas`
+- while this file exists, the daemon must record its required `$cas` entries, by creating 0-length files named `.gc/$cas`
   - entries that are referenced in `nix-dependencies` don't have to be marked
 - the writer waits long enough for all the hosts to record their GC roots, for example 10 minutes
 - after the wait period expired, the writer host scans for store paths that are not marked and not part of a marked entry's `nix-dependencies`.
 Each path is atomically moved to `.gc` and deleted